-You can apply to U of T by visiting the Ontario Universities' Application Centre (OUAC).
-You may select one program only for the Scarborough campus, and will be required to submit academic documents such as transcripts after you apply on the OUAC.
+You can apply to U of T online via the Ontario Universities' Application Centre (OUAC) website using the "Undergraduate Application”.
+You may select only one admission category for the U of T Scarborough campus.

 What programs can I study at U of T Scarborough?

 U of T Scarborough offers undergraduate and graduate programs covering a wide array disciplines ranging from New Media Studies, to Management and International Business, to Mental Health Studies.
 Many of our academic programs also have Co-op opportunities available.
 For a full list of all the programs we offer, please visit our programs page.

 U of T Scarborough is the only U of T campus that offers an option to participate in the Co-op program.
 This program allows you to work within your field of study while completing your degree.
 It’s a great way to explore career options, gain experience and skills to complement your studies, earn money while going to school, and network with potential employers.

 You can learn more about the campus through our campus tours, on-campus events, virtual information sessions, and recorded presentations which are designed to give you a comprehensive overview of U of T Scarborough.

 What is a Combined Degree Program?

 Through our combined degree options, students are able to smoothly bridge from undergraduate to graduate degree studies at the University of Toronto.
 Students begin with an undergraduate degree in one of the listed programs and add the graduate degree as they progress through their studies.